-$\Box$ If the Volunteer is medevac'd:

-- Confirm with the Volunteer that he has been provided the option of a Peace Corps staff member to accompany him. - Coordinate logistics with OHS to include, if medevac'd to DC, airport pick-up and accompaniment to lodging. - Provide the Designated Staff with regular updates regarding the Volunteer's status. - If the Volunteer is medically cleared, coordinate the return to service with appropriate Post staff (see MS 264). - □ Provide updates to the Volunteer regarding ongoing legal, safety or administrative issues that may arise during a medevac.
+- $\Box$ If the Volunteer is medevac'd: - Confirm with the Volunteer that the Peace Corps has provided the option for a staff member to accompany them. - Coordinate logistics with OHS to include, if medevac'd to D.C., airport pick-up and accompaniment to lodging. - Provide the Designated Staff with regular updates regarding the Volunteer's status. - If the Volunteer is medically cleared, coordinate the return to service with appropriate Post staff (see MS 264). - □ Provide updates to the Volunteer regarding ongoing legal, safety, or administrative issues that may arise during a medevac.